Brand development that increases sales velocity, guaranteed.

 Years after launching its initial product line, Cellucor released the C4 energy drink in 2011, taking the supplement industry by storm.
 Capitalizing on brand positioning in existing independent retailers, Cellucor established a stronghold in these locations while negotiating deals with GNC, Costco, and Bodybuilding.com.

 After years of successful powder sales, C4 entered the RTD game.
-Their initial packaging could have been better, but since they treated the product as a line extension to their sub-brand, the only cost was design, production, and distribution.
+Their initial packaging could have been better, but since they treated the product as a line extension of their sub-brand, the only costs were design, production, and distribution.
 The C4 RTD could piggyback off the current marketing and existing retailer relationships.

 C4 is among the best-selling energy drinks with retailer relationships well outside the sports nutrition category.